DallasMuseumArt/OctoberFriends/README.md

 * In plugins/dma/friends folder run `composer install`.
 * Then run: `php artisan october:up`.
 * Go to the [Friends Theme Repository](https://github.com/DallasMuseumArt/OctoberFriendsTheme) for instructions on downloading and installing the companion theme.

+### Installing Rainlab plugin:
+Log into to the OctoberCMS backend (default http://HOSTNAME/backent) site.
+Click Settings.
+Select System / Updates from the left menu.
+Type rainlab.user and click Install Plugin on this page.

+# Installation via Installer
+* Download the makefile in this repository installer/Makefile (e.g. curl -O https://raw.githubusercontent.com/artsmia/OctoberFriends/master/installer/Makefile)
+* Uncomment and set the lines for your Github username and the OctoberCMS database details.
+* Run `make install` in your chosen install directory.

 # Documentation